Miffyli/minecraft-bc-2020/README.md

 We also ran experiments by manually going through the ObtainDiamond dataset and classifying games by their quality.
 We did not use this data in the competition, only to understand better the quality of the data.
+Only including succesfull games from ObtainDiamond we obtained significantly higher results (20 and above, vs. 12-20 here.).
+This filtering is _not_ included in this code.

 This data is included in the `MineRL-ObtainDiamond-labels.csv`, and also available on [Google Sheets](https://docs.google.com/spreadsheets/d/1XqI5dIQEvmfSzujHL7aom1GTEJbwDK9zuRT7_HbPAfQ).